humberto-ortiz/megaprobe-lab/content/israel.md

 ### Week 3: (1-5/Feb)

  - Initiated test running of mutual on local (DELL Inspiron 7548) machine, utilizing sample Sea Anemone Dataset.
     - Estimated run-time: 72 hour.
     - Expected output: A transcript with very long contigs due to the high similarity of the two test organisms.
     - Results: Two empty output files. >:'(
     - Possible issues: Computer might not meet requirements to performs such heavy work very efficiently.
     - Path of action: Proceeded to move operations elsewhere, The University of Puerto Rico's Computer Science Department very own Hulk.
- - Rest of the week(get it?) due too health problems.
+ - Rest of the week(get it?) due to health problems.

 ### Week 4: (8-12/Feb)
  - Setting up Hulk server to run mutual.
 (Still missing velvet)
     - Battled with Hulk to run mutual.
     - Led to a crash :'( after two days of work.
  - Finally got it down, ran mutual and got some output.
- - Initiated analyzing phase, todo:
+ - Initiated analyzing phase, to do:
     - Verify Mutual's output utilizing blast <http://blast.ncbi.nlm.nih.gov/Blast.cgi> and blastn <http://genome.jgi.doe.gov/pages/blast-query.jsf?db=Nemve1>
     - Clean up initial data by removing adapters using Sickle and Scythe <http://bioinformatics.ucdavis.edu/research-computing/software/>.
-    - Visualize mutual ouputs with the help of bandage <https://github.com/rrwick/Bandage>.
+    - Visualize mutual outputs with the help of bandage <https://github.com/rrwick/Bandage>.
- - Started working on a more readable and reproductible version of the documentation for this reasearch.
+ - Started working on a more readable and reproducible version of the documentation for this research.

 ### Week 5: (15-20/Feb)
  - Worked on creating research documentation and a research log: